 Treatment sounds simple.
 The puppy’s distended tummy is decompressed by the veterinarian passing a stomach tube down the throat.
 That allows the gas and stomach contents to empty.
 Early treatment is key to increase the chance of survival.

-A twisted stomach requires surgery to fix, though.
-And treatment for the shock also is important if your puppy is to survive.
+A twisted stomach requires surgery to fix, though, and treatment for the shock is also important if your puppy is to survive.